Certify Your Own Dog Program

 Upon successfully completing TLC’s Companion Paws Final Evaluation, you will be emailed registration documents to be completed and returned with any required supporting documentation.
 The new certified team will then receive a Companion Paws Canada Therapy Dog Vest, Identification Card and Certificate of Registration.
 Companion Paws supplies Letters of Certification upon request.

 Owners are required to renew their Companion Paws Certification, complete a form and re-evaluate annually to continue to be certified by Companion Paws Canada.
-The annual renewal fee is $95 and includes the required annual re-evaluation.
+The annual renewal fee includes the required annual re-evaluation.

 Please click here for a list of cities where testing is performed.

-Please see see our FAQs for other important information, including costs, program process, timelines and next steps.
+Please see our FAQs for other important information, including costs, program process, timelines and next steps.